exaspace/async-log4j-jdbc/README.md

 | org.apache.log4j.jdbcplus.JDBCAppender     | 364                |

 This example: Quad Core i7, 16GB RAM, MS Sql Server, XA driver, App & DB on same machine.

+### Design

+* application thread calling any logging method will hand off the log event immediately
+* a memory queue is used to buffer log events (`java.util.concurrent.BlockingDeque`)
+* log events are written to the database in the background
+* a single writer background thread is used (avoids further locking and gives highest write throughput)
+* automatically re-connects at a throttled rate if the database is disconnected (or on any form of SQL exception)
+* outputs warning messages if number of messages in the queue exceeds your configured warning threshold
+* outputs warning messages if the queue is full
+* configurable drain time once the application shuts down
+* a tiny 12KB jar with no dependencies (apart from Log4J of course)
+* minimal runtime logging overhead

 ### Appenders Provided